← Back to 史記

 西 西 西 西西 西西 使西

-The people muttered and lords rebelled; Zhou answered with crueler laws and the paoge torture.
+The people muttered and lords rebelled; Zhou answered with crueller laws and the heated-pillar torture.
 He named Western Earl Chang, the Nine Marquises, and the Marquis of E as the three high dukes.
 The Nine Marquises offered a beautiful daughter to the court.
 She disliked debauchery; Zhou killed her in fury and had the Nine Marquises ground to paste.
 The Marquis of E remonstrated fiercely; Zhou had him pickled as well.
-When Western Earl Chang heard this he sighed in private.
+When Western Earl Chang heard this, he privately sighed.
 Chonghou Hu informed on him, and Zhou jailed the Western Earl at Youli.
 His men Hongyao and the rest ransomed him with beauties, treasures, and horses, and Zhou set him free.
-On his release he ceded the lands west of the Luo to buy the abolition of paoge.
+On his release he ceded the lands west of the Luo to buy the abolition of the heated-pillar torture.
 Zhou agreed and gave him bow, axe, and halberd with authority to wage war as Western Earl.
 Yet he put Fei Zhong in charge of government.
 Fei Zhong flattered and grasped after gain; the Yin people did not trust him.
 Zhou also employed E Lai.
 E Lai excelled at malice; the lords drew farther away.

 32